-This article describes the best practices for maintaining your data for Shopping Actions.
+This article describes the best practices for maintaining your data for Buy on Google.

 Include all critical purchase information